gldog/anonymize_jira_users/README.md

 .

     #
-    # 2. Assess and filter the users in inactive_users.cfg manually.
-Create a new
+    # Copy inactive_users.cfg to inactive_users_assessed.cfg and assess and filter the
-    #   user-list inactive_users_assessed.cfg.
+    # users in that copy.
     #   ...
     #

 .

     #
-    # 3. Let the Anonymizer validate the users in assessed_inactive_users.cfg.
+    # Let the Anonymizer validate the users in inactive_users_assessed.cfg.
-    #   Have a look at anonymizing_report.json/.csv afterwards.
+    # Have a look at report.json or report.csv afterwards.
     #
     mkdir -p $REPORTS_BASE_DIR/2_validate
     python anonymize_jira_users.pyz validate -c $CONFIG_FILE \